 If you invest money and then sell your investments, hopefully, you’ll collect a return.
 If you do amass some extra cash, can you guess who else (besides you) will extend an outstretched hand?
 That’s right.
 Uncle Sam.

-The type of investment income you receive will determine how you’ll be taxed.
+The type of investment income you receive will determine your tax treatment.
 If you suffer investment losses, you may be able to deduct these losses.
 It’s also possible to minimize your tax liability by investing in specific tax-advantaged accounts.

-Dividends are payments to owners of stocks, ETFs or mutual funds.
-“Ordinary dividends” include both qualified and non-qualified dividends.
+Dividends are payments to owners of stocks, exchange-traded funds (ETFs) or mutual funds.
+“Ordinary dividends” include qualified and non-qualified dividends.

-On the other hand, are taxed at the higher income tax rate, because they don’t qualify for the lower rate.
+Unqualified dividends are taxed at the higher income tax rate because they don’t qualify for the lower rate.
 Some examples of unqualified dividends and their counterparts include real estate investment trusts (REITs), master limited partnerships (MLPs), employee stock options and money market accounts.

-Short-term capital gains refer to the sale of any asset owned for less than a year and is usually taxed at taxpayers’ top marginal tax rate, or your ordinary income tax rate.
-Long-term capital gains refers to investments held more than a year, and tax rates are 0%, 15% or 20%, depending on income amount and filing status.
+Short-term capital gains refer to the sale of any asset owned for less than a year and are usually taxed at taxpayers’ top marginal tax rate (your ordinary income tax rate).
+Long-term capital gains refer to investments held more than a year, and tax rates are 0%, 15% or 20%, depending on income amount and filing status.

 - 1099-DIV: Reports dividend income and capital gains distributions

 - 1099-MISC: Reports substitute payments in lieu of dividends